UnderLogic/toml-serialization/Documentation~/src/attributes/toml-snake-case-attribute.md

 isRepeatable = true
 ```

-Notice that the key of the `_questId` field is serialized using `snake_case` while the other fields are serialized using the default `camelCase`.
+Notice that the key of the `_questId` field is serialized using `snake_case` while the other fields are serialized using the default casing.